Haley is a professional nerd with a penchant for researching history.

-Ethiopia’s church buildings began to flourish in Aksumite dynasty in the fourth century and continued through the Zagwe and Gondarine dynasty.
+Ethiopia’s church buildings began to flourish in the Aksumite dynasty in the fourth century and continued through the Zagwe and Gondarine dynasties.
 Since Ethiopia held strong Christian views at this point in time, they focused their resources, time, and energy on building strong houses to worship in, similar to what many European societies did at this time.

 List of Ethiopian Monolithic Churches

 The 11 Monolithic Churches of Ethiopia are located in Lalibela, Ethiopia.
 This area was considered "New Jerusalem" by some and became a place of pilgrimage.

 - Biete Medhane Alem (House of the Saviour of the World), home to the Lalibela Cross.